 The next figure from a Mckinsey’s report shows the behaviour of the industries in the S&P 500 since the outbreak of the epidemic (13th April)

-- Banks: During this crisis, people will take out the bank their saving due to necessity, consequently banks are going to have less operation capacity and as a results less revenues.
+During this crisis, people will take out the bank their saving due to necessity.
+Consequently, banks are going to have less operation capacity and as a result fewer revenues.
 The value of its assets will diminish too as the Real Estate market will go down due to the lack of demand.
 I will allocate an entire article to talk about banks, as they are suffering from the low-interest rates, the intervention of central banks, the disruption of fintech companies…

 On the other way, not everything is bad news, there are some sectors which are going to be tremendously benefited of this crisis, such as biotech companies, pharmaceuticals and technology.
 Moreover, retail or utilities will be resilient enough to overcome the situation without a lot of difficulties.

-Something is clear, it makes no sense to invest in any company without understanding the effects that its sector is going to suffer in the coming years as a result of the virus and the new trends that this virus is bringing with itself.
+Something is clear.
+It makes no sense to invest in companies without understanding the effects that its sector is going to suffer.
+The coming years are going to be different.
+Both because of the virus and the new trends COVID-19 is bringing around.